cositools/cosi-data-challenge-2/README.md

 Below we provide more advanced data challenges for interested users.
 The ultimate goal of these challenges would be to eventually integrate the methods and tools into the cosipy source code.

 ### Extended
-These challenges will require using the tools alreadt available in cosipy to develop new functionality.
+These challenges will require using the tools already available in cosipy to develop new functionality.
 1) Develop method for calculating light curves.
 2) Develop method for calculating SEDs.